Schools across the Lehigh Valley celebrate as Freddy Awards nominations announced

 But for Parkland, the work isn't over.
 The kids there were nominated for best overall musical, meaning they're going to be performing at the Freddy Awards.

 Now all of those nominees have to wait two more weeks before they learn if they are going to win a Freddy Award.
-That event will happen at the State Theater in Easton on May 26, and we'll be streaming it live on WFMZ.com.
+The 2022 Freddy Awards show airs LIVE from The State Theatre in Easton on May 26 at 7 p.m. on WFMZ-TV, WFMZ.com and WFMZ+.